openenclave/openenclave/doc/refman/doxygen-howto.md

 /**
  * ...
  *
- * @retval 0 The function was successful.
+ * @retval SUCCESS The function was successful.
- * @retval -1 The function failed.
+ * @retval FAILED The function failed.
  */
 ```